LaurentRDC/dissertation/content/introduction.md

 which is equivalent to the usual Schrödinger equation $i \hbar \frac{d\Psi}{dt} = (\hat{H} + \hat{V}_0)\Psi$.
 The Green's function of the Schrödinger operator is sometimes called the propagator[@Sakurai2014Propagators].
 In practice, the total wavefunction $\Psi$ is intractable, with more than $10^{23}$ degrees of freedom at the macroscopic scale.
 Nonetheless, this system is completely determined by the response to an energy impulse, i.e. the Green's function of $\hat{L}$.
 In fact, the Green's function formalism is at the heart of many-body theory[@Fetter1971GreensFunction;@Sentef2013].

 Ultrafast measurements allow us to measure an approximation of this impulse response.
 Distinct excitation conditions and probing techniques explore separate parts of the Hilbert space of possibilities.
 With the right probes, a shadow of the true impulse response may be assembled to understand important physics which -- while not experimentally-accessible at equilibrium -- still govern macroscopic phenomena.
 The knowledge of the impulse response of materials can then inform on the behavior of systems under a variety of external conditions $\hat{V}_0$ such as thermal gradients, external electric and magnetic fields, stoichiometric doping, and pressure.

+[^retgreen]: In time-dependent situations, the Green's function can be separated into retarded and advanced components, but this distinction is overly technical in the context of this section.

 ### The reversible pump-probe scheme